wmbenedetto/turbine.js/README.md

 }
 ```

-By using the shortcut, your workflow doesn't need to know which query is the starting query -- it just needs to know to go back to the start of the workflow.
+By using the shortcut, your workflow doesn't need to know which query is the starting query -- it just needs to know to go back to the query defined by `@checkout`.

-If, in the future, you add additional queries to the beginning of the workflow (therefore changing which query is the starting query), you only need to change the definition of the `start` shortcut in the config.
+If, in the future, you add additional queries to the beginning of your checkout flow, you only need to change the definition of the `checkout` shortcut in the config.

+#### @start

+You can use any arbitrary string for a shortcut name, but there's one that has special meaning: **@start**.
+If you define a `start` shortcut, Turbine will use that as the first query to execute when Turbine is started.

 ---